skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/04_phases-of-an-agile-procurement.md

 ##### Page limits

-Just as gases expand to fill the container they're in, proposals expand to reach the maximum page limit.
+Just as gasses expand to fill the container they're in, proposals expand to reach the maximum page limit.
 Boilerplate text doesn’t add value to proposals, but the time it takes to read it is costly when evaluating proposals.
-Imposing strict page limits forces vendors to prioritize the information they deem important, and it saves the government hours on potentially zero-value add content.
+Imposing strict page limits forces vendors to prioritize the information they deem important, and it saves the government hours on potentially zero-value content.
 A proposal limit of 10 pages is often sufficient.

 ### Evaluating proposals